-The consolidated financial statements include the College and its subsidiaries, as detailed in Note 12.
-Intragroup sales and profits are eliminated fully on consolidation.
+The consolidated financial statements include the College and two of its subsidiaries, as detailed in Note 12.
+The results of the newly acquired subsidiary; Exeter College Apprentices Limited have not been included in these financial statements as they are not considered material.
+Intra-group sales and profits are eliminated fully on consolidation.
 In accordance with Financial Reporting Standard FRS 102, the activities of the student union (student representative committee) have not been consolidated because the College does not control those activities.
-All financial statements are made up to 31 July 2017.
+All financial statements are made up to 31 July 2018.